(a.k.a. the Unholy Three)

-These five were teleported into the control center of a major US nuclear base.
+These five were teleported into the control centre of a major US nuclear base.
 This caught the soldiers by complete surprise.

-Count Nefaria then took over the controls and the ICBMs, launching a grandiose blackmail scheme.
+Count Nefaria then took over the controls and the nuclear missiles, launching a grandiose blackmail scheme.

 The base was stormed by the all-new, all-different X-Men.
 Back then, mutants were still working with the government.
-Though the team was still new, and tired from overcoming other defenses, the X-Men prevailed.
+Though the team was still new, and tired from overcoming other defences, the X-Men prevailed.